tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 Hybrid On Request And GPU
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, the entity is animated by the `GPU` until a `Hybrid skin` is requested.
+By default, the entity is animated by `GPU` until a `Hybrid skin` is requested.

 How To Create
 """""""""""""

-* Create entity as :ref:`Hybrid and GPU <hybridAndGpu>` pedestrians.
+* Create entities as :ref:`Hybrid and GPU <hybridAndGpu>` pedestrians.
-* Hybrid skin is enabled if the entity disables the `PreventHybridSkinTagTag` tag, to switch back to `GPU`, enable `PreventHybridSkinTagTag` tag again.
+* Hybrid skin is enabled if the entity disables the `PreventHybridSkinTag` tag.
+To switch back to `GPU`, enable the `PreventHybridSkinTag` tag again.

 Hybrid Shape GPU
 ~~~~~~~~~~~~~~~~

-`Hybrid Shape GPU skin` is a :ref:`hybrid entity <hybridEntity>` animated on `GPU` in `DOTS` & has hybrid monobehaviour collider to interact with pedestrians in a familiar way.
+`Hybrid Shape GPU skin` is a :ref:`hybrid entity <hybridEntity>` animated on `GPU` in `DOTS` & has a hybrid MonoBehaviour collider to interact with pedestrians in a familiar way.

 How To Create
 """""""""""""